-Summer is here and you can start enjoying the lawn you’ve worked so diligently to perfect.
-But don’t stop now!
-In addition to fertilizing, proper mowing can strengthen your lawn’s resilience against pests and weeds.
-Good mowing requires vigilance and an understanding of your grass type.
+Summer is here and you can start enjoying your lawn; just remember to mow high, mow often, and recycle grass clippings.
+In addition to proper mowing, fertilizing can strengthen your lawn’s resilience against pests and weeds.

 Disease- Look for signs of insects and diseases in the lawn.